-An emphasis on high-quality Arabica coffee is just gaining a foothold among producers here, as until recently a long established Robusta economy has been more prevalent.
+An emphasis on producing high-quality Arabica coffee is just gaining a foothold among producers here, as for many years a long established Robusta economy has been more prevalent.

-The country itself is the fourth most-heavily populated on the continent, and is the second-largest nation in Africa as well.
-Despite the high population, resources such as roads, potable water, and electricity are scarce.
+The country itself is the fourth most-heavily populated on the continent & the second-largest nation in Africa.
+Despite the high population, resources such as roads, portable water & electricity are scarce.

 The Virunga Coffee Company has now trained over 2,300 farmers in GAP (Good Agricultural Practices) and obtained organic certification for these farmers in the Isale region.